 In this subsection, we evaluate the packet scheduling algorithms A0 through A3 described in Section 3.
-Figures 5 and 6 show the simulation results of packet loss probability dependent on the buffer size $B_T$ (the total number of delay lines in the whole switch) in the output buffer type switch and the shared buffer type switch, respectively.
-As shown in Fig. 5, algorithms A1 through A3 give better performance than algorithm A0 under any traffic load condition, and algorithm A2 gives the best performance.
-The packet loss probabilities of the shared buffer type switch especially under the high traffic load condition, as shown in Fig. 6.
+Figures 6 and 7 show the simulation results of packet loss probability dependent on the buffer size B_T (the total number of delay lines in the whole switch) in the output buffer type switch and the shared buffer type switch, respectively.
+As shown in Fig. 6, algorithms A1 through A3 give better performance than algorithm A0 under any traffic load condition, and algorithm A2 gives the best performance.
+The packet loss probabilities of the shared buffer type switch differ greatly from those of the output buffer type switch especially under the high traffic load condition, as shown in Fig. 7.
 In the low traffic load condition, algorithm A2 again gives the best performance.